samSecurity04/Wazuh-soc-lab/README.md

 ## 🚨 What Makes This Lab Different?

 Most Wazuh projects stop after installation.

-This project documents the complete lifecycle of a SOC platform:
+This project documents the complete lifecycle of a SOC platform: deployment, configuration, detection validation, attack simulation, failure recovery, and performance troubleshooting.

-- Deployment
-- Configuration
-- Detection Validation
-- Attack Simulation
-- Failure Recovery
-- Performance Troubleshooting

 ### Highlights